SidneyPrimas/Distributed_Systems_MIT/src/shardmaster/readme.txt

 To Do (Update Sending Shards):
 + Snapshot at end of configuration change and AddShard Operations.
 + When sending an RPC, switching from sending to servers in order, and instead send to them randomly.
-+ We don't need commit table for shardTransfer, transferSuccess, or configuration change.
-Remove it from shardTransfer.
 + When rejecting logs during the configuration transition, I should respond to the client of those logs indicating that they should resend them.
 + Move manageSnapshots call to the end of the function.
 I currently don't have it at the end of the function to be thoguhtful about when not to take a snapshot.
++ Remove the initialization of committedConfig.
+Not needed.
++ Add error checking to activeTransferRPCs by including unique identifier in element (so we can iterate through each element to find the right one).
++ Sanity check to make sure I am working within locks.
++ Possible Saftey: Include the gid and num in the ActiveRPC array to make sure that I am removing the correct element.
+Essentially, I want to make sure that the element key, gid and num are the same in both arrays.
+NEXT STEP.
+Important sanity check.

 Hints: